We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 - Have your friend stand facing you.

 - Tell your dog that you are in control and you’ve got the situation handled.
-Most likely he is nervous right now, so do not pet him for comfort, give slight tugs on the leash for correction (not harsh, just enough for him to know you are correcting him).
+Most likely he is nervous right now, so do not pet him for comfort.
+Instead, give slight tugs on the leash for correction (not harsh, just enough for your dog to know you are correcting him and in control).

-- Every time he looks at you, tell him to relax and that you “got it.”
-But also, do not focus all your attention on him; that might be too much for your nervous dog.
+- Every time your dog looks at you, tell him to relax and that you “got it.”
+But also, do not focus all your attention on him — that might be too much for your nervous dog.
 He simply wants (and needs) a way to relieve the pressure he feels in these stressful situations.
 Saying, “I’ve got this” with confidence shows him that all the pressure is on your shoulders and not his.

-- Make sure you interact with the person in front of you as well.
+- Make sure that you interact with the person in front of you.

-- Tell the person to not look at your dog, but to be relaxed and just interact with you.
-It is imperative that this person does not try to make contact with your dog first.
-So here you have to be willing to be the "protect” your dog from what he sees as an assault to his space.
+- Tell the person to not look at your dog — but to be relaxed and just interact with you.
+It’s imperative that this person does not try to make contact with your dog.
+So here you have to be willing to “protect” your dog from what he sees as an intrusion to his personal space.

-- If you perceive that your dog is starting to relax, start to physically turn him away from the person.
-Stay calm and be firm in what you are doing; not hash, just firm.
-If you start feeling frustrated, or in any way unsettled, please stop and start again another time.
+- Once you perceive that your dog is starting to relax, then begin to physically turn him away from the person.
+Stay calm and be firm in what you are doing — not hash, just firm.
+If you start feeling frustrated or in any way unsettled, please stop and start again another time.

-The most important part about all of this is that you keep a light and easy conversation with the “stranger," rather than focusing too hard on your dog.
-And, if your dog tries to turn around to face the person, just turn him back again and again — until he relaxes into that situation.
+The most important part about all of this is that you keep a light and easy conversation with the “stranger” — rather than focusing too hard on your dog.

-Depending on how fast you are getting a result, you can go on from here.
-But if this exercise was not easy for your dog, please end the session here and try again the next day, or whenever you choose.
-Just give your dog some time to process this new way of being around "strangers."
+Depending on how fast you’re getting a result, you can go on from here.
+But if this exercise was not easy for your dog, then please end the session here and try again the next day (or whenever you choose).

 It is important that the other person does not reach for your dog, stare at him, or talk to him throughout this entire exercise.
 The goal is to get your dog to experience relaxation while facing away from what he has decided is dangerous.

-Please don’t feel pressured to create a certain result during these sessions; let your dog determine how much is enough for one session.
-And remember, sessions should always end on a good note and having accomplished something.
-Even if it is the minutest change, congratulate yourself and your dog!
+Please don’t feel pressured to create a certain result during these sessions.
+Let your dog determine how much is enough for each session.

-Would you be willing to give your dog some time with this?
+Are you willing to give your dog some time with this?
 Would you also be willing for him to never be totally outgoing towards another person?

-It helps if you do not have an agenda, but would simply be willing to just have a less nervous dog.
+It helps if you don’t have an agenda, but would simply be willing to just have a less nervous dog.
+That’s enough.

 Without that pressure on you and him, so much more can show up in both of your lives.

-- …that you will protect him from people that are invading his space.
+- You will protect him from people who are invading his space.

-- …that you will not allow anyone to touch him unless he is inviting the physical contact.
+- You will not allow anyone to touch him unless he is the one inviting the physical contact.

-And please show your affection towards him with petting only when he is relaxed.
-If he is nervous, you can rest your hand on his neck and let your calm energy transfer into his body.
-You can even ask his body to dissipate the nervousness into the Earth.
+And please show your affection towards your dog with petting only during times when he is relaxed.
+If your dog is nervous, do this instead… rest your hand on his neck and let your calm energy transfer into his body.

-The more you gain his trust, the easier for him it will be to come out into the world and discover that the people around him are not out to get him.
+The more you gain your dog’s trust, the easier it will be for him to come out into the world and discover that the people around him are not out to get him.

-You will know when it is time to introduce the treats given by strangers again.
-And this time you will have a better result, given that your dog has drained a lot of his insecurity with the exercises you have done!
+You will know when it’s time to introduce the treats given by strangers again.
+And this time you will have a better result — given that your dog has drained a lot of his insecurity with the training exercises you’ve done!

-Need some advice or training tips regarding your own dog?
-I would be happy to help you solve dog training and behavior issues right over the phone — just like I was able to help Jim and Lynnette with their dog who used to be anxious and nervous around people.
+Need some training advice for your own dog?
+I would be happy to help you solve dog training and behavior issues over the phone — just like I was able to help Jim and Lynnette with their dog who used to be anxious and nervous around people.